andreimerlescu/andreimerlescu/README.md

 Every company that I have professionally worked with has **called me**. _They sought me out and I chose them._ I am forward thinking, business oriented, and conscious of time and money being spent.
 I **own without ego** and I aspire for **engineering excellency** in everything that I work on - whether its process oriented or technical in nature. _Just because you may get to interview me, does not mean that you may get to work with me.
 I need to interview **your company too**._

 I have one copyrighted work that is called [My Best Friend](/MY-BEST-FRIEND.md) that is available to read _here for free_ if you are interested.
 It's about my dog named Klaus.
-I enjoy writing and have a speciality in effective documentation communication.
-Some recommended reading from me includes: [When AI Creates A Closed Source World](https://dev.to/andreimerlescu/when-ai-creates-a-closed-source-world-2oin), [Five Hours Interviewing, Zero Questions About The Job](https://dev.to/andreimerlescu/five-hours-of-interviewing-zero-questions-about-the-job-378k) and [Topobuilder brings a cPanel website into an AWS multi-region containerized application with an HAProxy load balancer](https://dev.to/andreimerlescu/topobuilder-brings-a-cpanel-website-into-an-aws-multi-region-containerized-application-with-an-1fpa).

 I joined GitHub as user 91,485 in 2009.
 I've been around for a while.
 It's that simple and I won't bite.